award

 How does Stockton’s legal process handle comparative negligence?

 California operates under a “pure comparative negligence” rule, meaning that even if the plaintiff is partially at fault, they may still recover damages.
-However, their compensation may be reduced based on their share of fault.
+Their compensation may be reduced based on their share of fault.

 The exact nature of the duty of care is dependent on the specifics of each case, especially in a city like Stockton.
-For instance, in the context of a car accident, the duty of care relates to the responsibility of all drivers to adhere to traffic regulations and operate their vehicles safely.
-In premises liability situations, a property owner in Stockton is required to keep their property in a safe state, ensuring it is devoid of hazards.
-When it comes to medical malpractice, the duty of care is determined by the professional duty of the medical provider to deliver services that align with the accepted standards of their particular medical field.
+In the context of a car accident, duty of care refers to the responsibility of all drivers to comply with traffic regulations and operate their vehicles safely.
+In premises liability cases, a property owner in Stockton must keep the premises safe and free of hazards.
+In medical malpractice, the duty of care is determined by the medical provider’s professional duty to deliver services that align with the accepted standards of their field.

 Why Do You Need to Work with a Stockton Personal Injury Attorney?